felix-le/dynamicly_coding_interview/README.md

 Question 5:

-I haven't used the RxJS library and Observable before.
-So, I'm not sure that I fully understand the question.
-However, I think that I can use the following code to solve the question.

-Thank you for giving me a chance to know more about RxJS and Observable.
+I have not used RxJS for coding before, so, I am not sure that my answer is correct.
+However, I tried to follow step by step from finding out its affect, then its cause and solution.
+I hope you would enjoy my answer.
+Thank you for giving me a reason to learn RxJS and understand more about observables, observer and subscription.